Christina-nn/phylogenetics_2024/README.md

 # Phylogenetics_2024
 This is my homework assignment on human evolution and phylogenetics.
+Here you can find original datasets as zip-files

 1. Phylogenetic tree of modern humans based on mitochondrial genome